 Stephen Lee hopes to clear his name of match-fixing charges in time to play in World Championship

-Stephen Lee must clear his name of match-fixing allegations before being permitted to play in this year's World Championship in Sheffield.
+Stephen Lee must clear his name of match-fixing allegations before being permitted to play in the World Championship.

 The Englishman has submitted an entry for next month's showpiece at the Crucible despite being suspended from snooker since October due to an investigation into suspicious betting on his Premier League match with John Higgins.